Mikejo5000/vsts-docs-pr/docs/package/install.md

 ## Install Package Management in TFS

-Package Management is installed by default for TFS 2017 customers.
+Package Management is installed by default for TFS 2017 and newer.
 You must upgrade to TFS 2017 in order to use Package Management.

 ::: moniker-end